 What Do You See All Around – Hymn Lyric

-“What Do You See All Around” is a hymn that encourages us to open our eyes and observe the .
-It acknowledges the presence of both iniquity and in the world, while reminding us of God’s constant guidance and provision.
-The hymn calls us to stay faithful amidst the temptations of the world, seek God’s reign in our hearts, and embrace His everlasting love and .
+“What Do You See All Around” is a that encourages us to open our eyes and observe the world.
+It acknowledges the presence of both iniquity and knowledge in the world, while reminding us of God’s constant guidance and provision.
+The hymn calls us to stay faithful amidst the temptations of the world, seek God’s reign in our hearts, and embrace His everlasting love and grace.

 What Do You See All Around